suzanbaert/Resources_and_Bookmarks/MOD_Supervised_Classification.md

 # Supervised learning: Classification

-**Goal:** training the machine to learn from prior examples, in this case: categorizing new data.
+**Goal:** training the machine to learn from prior examples.
+If numeric, it's regression.
+If binary/categorical: classification.

 <br><hr>